 (This post may contain affiliate links.
 I will earn a commission at no extra cost to you.)

-Long story short, yes, cell phones do interfere with metal detectors.
+Long story short… Yes, cell phones do, sometimes, interfere with metal detectors.
 Actually, any electrical device could do the same including your pinpointer or other nearby detectors.
 In this article, I’ll share with you few tips to help get rid of these false signals and enjoy your hunt.

 Metal detectors are more and more sensitive.
 They can detect smaller and deeper objects.
 But this means that they are more susceptible to interference.